UniBwM-IFS-AILab/REAP/README.md

 ![Step11](https://github.com/UniBwM-IFS-AILab/REAP/assets/10440274/b409af9b-4e6e-4133-9120-26ca70d94665)

 ## System requirements
-We tested REAP using the following development environment.
-Deviation may not necessary cripple the system, but we cannot guarantee that it will work.
+We tested REAP using the following development environment:
   - Windows 11
   - WSL2 instance (Ubuntu 20.04) (Installation instructions here: https://learn.microsoft.com/en-us/windows/wsl/install)
   - ROS2 galactic installed on the same WSL2 Ubuntu instance (Installation instructions here: https://docs.ros.org/en/galactic/Installation/Ubuntu-Install-Debians.html)

+Furthermore, we tested the framework in an Ubuntu environment:
+   - Ubuntu 20.04 (Ubuntu versions > 20.04 seem to cause problems, because AirSim requires installation of clang8 toolchain which is only available until Ubuntu 20.04)
+   - ROS2 galactic

+For Ubuntu installation instructions see [Installation Instructions for Ubuntu](#ubuntu-installation)

+A deviation from the system requirements does not necessarily cripple the system, but we cannot guarantee that it will work.

 ## Installation with Tarball